- betamethasone sodium phosphate

 Reporting of suspected adverse reactions

 Reporting of suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard.
+Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme Website:www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 Should overdosage occur, the possibility of adrenal suppression should be minimised by a gradual reduction of dosage over a period of time.
 The patient may need support during any further trauma.